-On July 1, 2021, new requirements from the US Department of Education take effect as part of the Final Rules on Distance Education and Innovation.
+On July 1, 2021, new requirements from the US Department of Education take effect as part of the Distance Education and Innovation regulations (Office of Postsecondary Education, 2020).
 One of the key regulation changes is greater clarity on regular and substantive interaction for distance education.

 According to NC SARA (2020): “regular is defined as taking place on a predictable and scheduled basis and substantive means students are engaged through teaching, learning, and assessment as well as at least two of these five activities:

 providing direct instruction;

 assessing or providing feedback on a student’s course work;

 providing information or responding to questions about the content course or competency;